mattvenn/zero-to-asic-www/content/post/mpw1-bringup.md

 Another thing to try is the chip's built in logic analyser.
 If I can get this to work I can select another design to be active.
 There are 8 designs in total, and I'd like to try the WS2812 driver and VGA clock design too.

+The repository I'm using to document the process is here: https://github.com/mattvenn/mpw1-bringup

 # Learn more

 tnt has a video showing his own chips (kind of) working here.